Destroyer Duck: Overview

-The main story of the comic told of Louis "Duke" Duck, a resident of a typical anthropomorphic comic-book world, who had witnessed his best friend, identified only as "The Little Guy" or "TLG", vanish into thin air before his eyes.
+The main story of the comic told of Louis "Duke" Duck, a resident of a typical anthropomorphic comic-book world, who witnessed his best friend, identified only as "The Little Guy" or "TLG", vanish into thin air before his eyes.
 Some years later, TLG reappeared only to die at Duke's feet—but not before telling the tale of how he was exploited and destroyed by a thoughtless conglomeration, "Godcorp."
 Swearing revenge, Duke vowed to take down Godcorp no matter what the cost.

-Subsequent Destroyer Duck tales would reveal that the Little Guy who died at Duke's feet was in fact a clone, and the original was still held captive by Godcorp; eventually, Gerber (by that point on better terms with Marvel, the lawsuit having long since been settled) revealed that The Little Guy's real name was actually "Leonard" - a new duck character that, for all intents and purposes, was identical in every way (except in name and character ownership) to Howard.
+Subsequent Destroyer Duck tales would reveal that the Little Guy who died at Duke's feet was in fact a clone, and the original was still held captive by Godcorp; eventually, Gerber (by that point on better terms with Marvel, the lawsuit having long since been settled) revealed that The Little Guy's real name was actually "Leonard" - a new duck character who, for all intents and purposes, was identical in every way (except in name and character ownership) to Howard.

 The stories introduced sentient scented dolls and Wobblina Strangelegs, who nearly got her own one-shot.
 After five issues, Gerber gave up writing the title, but remained its editor.
 Buzz Dixon wrote the last two issues, about a STD-infected parody of Gilligan’s Island.
 Frank Miller drew the cover of the final issue.
 The seven issues of the comic were published very sporadically.

 Issue #1 of the original Destroyer Duck series, labeled the "Special Lawsuit Benefit Edition", is notable for containing the first appearance of Sergio Aragonés’s Groo the Wanderer and also featuring additional stories by Mark Evanier, Dan Spiegle, Shary Flenniken, Martin Pasko, and Joe Staton.

 The rest of the series contained the back-up feature The Starling, written by Superman co-creator Jerry Siegel, with art by Val Mayerik.

 In 1994, while Gerber was working at Image for Top Cow Studio on Codename: Strykeforce, Gerber planned for issue #14 to include Destroyer Duck.
 At the last minute, Marc Silvestri declined, forcing Gerber and his editor, David Wohl, to revise the story.
-Destroyer Duck does not appear as such in the story, but Gerber introduces Specimen Q, a mysterious character imprisoned in his armor who is Destroyer Duck, as readers will learn in the Savage Dragon/Destroyer Duck one-shot in 1996.
+Destroyer Duck does not appear as such in the story, but Gerber introduces Specimen Q, a mysterious character imprisoned in his armor who is Destroyer Duck, as revealed in the Savage Dragon/Destroyer Duck one-shot in 1996.